Matthew Bledsoe, Park Manager

 This is a great time of year to take a stroll through our beautiful 28-acre historic, ornamental garden, designed and created by Mr. Maclay.
 Visit the walled garden, reflection pool, Black Pond and the hidden garden.
 Enjoy the peaceful and beautiful view of Lake Hall from the lakeside pavilion.
 Bring a book and enjoy yourself in this wonderful spot.

 You can hike, jog, bike or even bring your horse out on our 11 miles of trails in the Lake Overstreet portion of our park.
 At the overlook, you may catch a glimpse of an American alligator, a great blue heron, an American eagle and the other wildlife that inhabit Maclay Gardens.
 Bald eagle nesting season typically runs from Oct.
 1 until the eaglets fledge around mid-May of the following year.

 The park is located in the north region of Tallahassee and is a popular place for all of the activities listed above, including photography.
-Many families come to take a photograph with one of the many large and beautiful majestic oaks as their backdrop, and many nature enthusiasts come to photograph plants and animals.
+With our abundance of majestic oaks and wildlife, Maclay is a popular place for photos of family, flora and fauna.

-The Friends of Maclay Gardens Inc. is our citizen support organization.
-This is a dedicated group of volunteers that you can become involved with!
+The Friends of Maclay Gardens Inc., our citizen support organization, is a dedicated group of volunteers that you can become involved with.
 They generate support for Maclay Gardens through work projects, community relations, exhibits, fundraising activities, special events and educational activities.

-We hope to see you and your family out enjoying yourselves at Alfred B. Maclay Gardens State Park.
-Come see why the state of Florida has chosen to protect and preserve this special place for all time!
+We hope to see you and your family enjoying yourselves at Alfred B. Maclay Gardens State Park.
+Come see why the state of Florida has chosen to protect and preserve this special place for all time.